Centre for the Study of the Russian-African Relations and African States' Foreign Policy

 Head of the Centre

-Sergey VOLKOV, Senior Researcher, Ph.D.
+Sergey VOLKOV, Leading Research Fellow, Ph.D.

 • Russia-Africa: economic cooperation and trade;